hotmobmobile/hotmob-android-sdk/README.md

     }
 }
 ```
 You need to request for unique credentials for Hotmob repositories per application.
-It is not recommended to use Hotmob testing account in our example provided.

 2. Import HotmobSDK dependency.
 ```groovy